Super Jodi

 Super Jodi is a 2023 Indian Tamil-language reality television show on Zee Tamil.
 It premiered on 5 February 2023 every Sunday at 18:30 and is also available on Zee5.

 The show is perceived to challenge the real emotional bond and human connections of 10 real-life Tamil celebrity couples.
-Sangeetha and Baba Bhaskar as the judges and RJ Vijay and Kiki Vijay as the hosts.
+Sangeetha and Baba Bhaskar as the judges and RJ Vijay and Keerthi Shanthanu as the hosts.

+On 4 June 2023 during the telecast of the Grand Finale of the show, Selvakumar and Chinnaponnu emerged as the title winner of the inaugural edition of the Super Jodi and Rajkumar and Shamili Sukumar claimed the first runners-up trophy.

 Format

 This show features 10 real life celebrity couple of the Tamil television industry.